luishdemetrio/snow_da/README.md

 ![](images/snowking.png)

-When working with declarative agents, we need to explicitly define what resources we want to use through graph connectors and actions.
+>When working with declarative agents, we need to explicitly define what resources we want to use through graph connectors and actions.
 This approach ensures that the agents are tailored to specific tasks and domains, making them highly specialized and effective.

-By creating a declarative agent, we don't have access to the full semantic index but just to the parts accessed via the graph connectors that were defined.
+**By creating a declarative agent, we don't have access to the full semantic index but just to the parts accessed via the graph connectors that were defined**.
 This is because declarative agents are designed to be specialists, focusing on specific tasks or domains.
 This allows the agent to access relevant enterprise data and improve its responses.
 Additionally, we can provide real-time information to the agent via actions or even through Internet web searches.
 This ensures the agent stays updated and relevant, delivering accurate and timely responses based on the most current data available.

 ![](images/copilotstudiokanda.png)